jovotech/jovo-framework/jovo-integrations/jovo-db-dynamodb/README.md

 };
 ```

-The above configuration will project `userData.data.subscribed` to the root level of the record.
+The above configuration will project `userData.data.yourKey` to the root level of the record.
 Using the example data above, it will transform the data to look something like this:

 ```javascript
 // example of data saved in DynamoDB